jd7994/cat-carer-5000/README.md

 ##Implementation
 Creating the code and building functionality was fairly trouble free, apart from one feature - I was keen to implement a page that allowed the user to pick form the list of foods which foods their cat liked.
 This required me to create a form with a field for each item on the food table in the database.
 This proved quite tricky, shifting several 'for loops' around, and experimenting with feeding various types of data into jinja2 to get the desired response.
 Eventually it worked as intended, but I still had a problem.
 The form is instantiated when the app is launched, and if you then add a food item to it, because the route to the page expects a field for each food item in the database, the table is a field short because it doesn't update each time an item is added, only each time the app restarts.

-Here's a fun error I keep running into:
+Here's the error I keep running into:
 ![error2](https://user-images.githubusercontent.com/100293943/171618127-a9f79a35-1b9f-4212-b2ca-36ab5f8f1bf8.jpg)
 ![error3](https://user-images.githubusercontent.com/100293943/171618132-ab510139-4c62-46f6-89e1-c22767d91a41.jpg)
 ![error1](https://user-images.githubusercontent.com/100293943/171618135-cc8fcb75-590e-4502-bf80-dc004196dc86.jpg)

+Ultimately, for the timeframe of the project I made the decision to simplify again.
+The app will now be planned to only support recording a cat's single favourite food - the many to many relationship for liked food is very interesting, and hopefully could be added to the project later.